 BASIC TRAIL INFO

-Distance: 400m return with some elevation gain
+DISTANCE: 0.4km return with some elevation gain

-Difficulty: Moderate (because of stairs)
+GRADE: Moderate (because of stairs)

-It’s a really short walk down some steps to a small rockpool and, in summer, trickling Boundary Falls.
+It’s a really short walk down some steps to a small rock pool and, in summer, trickling Boundary Falls.
 If you’re already at the picnic area, it’s probably worth checking out.
 Otherwise, I’d say you’re not missing much.

-5. WASHPOOL WALK CIRCUIT | WASHPOOL
+5. WASHPOOL WALK TRACK | WASHPOOL

 BASIC TRAIL INFO

-Distance: 8.5km loop with some elevation gain
+DISTANCE: 8.5km loop with some elevation gain

-Trailhead: Coombadjha Campground, Washpool National Park
+TRAILHEAD: Coombadjha Campground, Washpool NP

-The hike starts along Cedar Creek and then climbs up out of the rainforest and into dry sclerophyll forest.
 From there you meander through forest (with more incline than I had expected) and eventually drop down to Coombadjha Creek, where you could go for a refreshing dip if there was enough water.

 Definitely take the detour to Summit Falls, they’re quite pretty.

-MORE WALKS IN THE NATIONAL PARKS
+FURTHER WALKS IN THE NATIONAL PARKS

 Since we camped at Gibraltar Range during mid-January, temperatures were in the low to mid-30s during the day.

 I don’t deal well heat so we didn’t tick off all the walks as we’re known to do.
-Instead, we lounged around during the day, went swimming in nearby Dandahra Creek, and stuck to early morning or late afternoon for hiking.
+Instead, we lounged around during the day, went swimming in nearby Dandahra Creek, and stuck to early morning or late afternoons for hiking.

 LOOKOUTS IN GIBRALTAR RANGE AND WASHPOOL